Waiddy1021/cse15L-lab-reports/lab4.md

 ---

-# Step 2:cloneing the repository
+# Step 2: cloneing the repository

 we would need to clone the repository